What to expect as Trump and Putin thrash out a ceasefire in Ukraine

 Don’t forget, the Russians want assurances that Ukraine won’t use a ceasefire to rearm and attack later.

-If Trump can get Putin to agree to a deal – and then push Zelensky to sign, however humiliating its terms – it will be one which includes a ban on Nato membership and Nato forces and trainers on Ukrainian territory.
+If Trump can get Putin to agree to a deal – and then push Zelensky to sign, however humiliating its terms – it will include a ban on Nato membership and Nato forces and trainers on Ukrainian territory.
 Russia’s demand for its own security to be prioritised will leave Ukraine insecure.

 Ukraine’s best hope is that Trump will not want his peace deal to fray while he is still in the White House (his peace deal with the Taliban only unravelled when Joe Biden was in office).
 Trump’s desire to protect “his” peace will give much less leeway for Putin to break it.